natzar/Stripe-Pad/README.md

 ## Contact

-If you have any questions or need support, please don't hesitate to reach out to us at <your-email-address> .
+If you have any questions or need support, please don't hesitate to reach me at Twitter @betoayesa

 Thank you for using Stripe Pad!